 There are 3 parts to this place.
 The first is the Enviralizer Facebook marketing guide which composed of several pieces:

 4. There is also a WordPress website video guide where you’re shown how to set up your own site.
-There is also a promotion here for some sort of free site and hosting program offered for a fairly cheap price, but I personally wouldn’t bother with it since there are much more cost effective ways to build websites.
+There is also a promotion here for some sort of free site and hosting program offered for a fairly cheap price, but I personally wouldn’t bother with it since there are much more cost effective ways to build your own website.

-Hold on a second, is this a pyramid scheme?
+Hold on a second, is Enviralizer a pyramid scheme?

 What are the odds of success with this program?

 Since most of the training focuses on Facebook marketing and making videos, I’d say the odds of making a huge bundle aren’t that high in my opinion.

 Making a little though?
 I’d say it’s possible.
 After all, the very first guide gives you a list of 500 different groups you can join and advertise Enviralizer to so with probability in the mix, I’m sure you can make some money.

 However, I feel that the amount of time you’ll spend joining FB groups and promoting your link may not necessarily result in a lot of money being made and the 2 biggest reasons for this opinion is that: